joshhartigan/semicircle/README.md

 ### Day 36
 `timeMeasurement.cpp` - Given x number of seconds, this program will show how many hours and minutes (and remainder seconds) are in x.

+### Day 37
+`shortPath.cpp` - Finds the shortest non-diagonal path between two points in a matrix.